10 great Rock pieces to play on the drums

 The mythical phrase “Smoke on the Water“ in fact illustrates the sight of the smoke spreading out over Lake Geneva, also known as Lac Léman.

 They took refuge in the Grand Hotel, closed for the Winter season, where the album was finally recorded in December 1971 using the Rolling Stones’ mobile studio, as mentioned in the song’s lyrics.

-It also talks about Claude Jobs, founder and director of the Montreux Jazz Festival and show organiser, using the name “Funky Claude“.
+It also talks about Claude Jobs, founder, and director of the Montreux Jazz Festival and shows organizer, using the name “Funky Claude“.
 He saved the lives of some children during the fire and helped the group find a new place to stay.

 8. Smells Like Teen Spirit - Nirvana

 The Nirvana hit “Smells Like Teen Spirit” is 28 years old!
 Forever one of those Rock groups having marked the History of music, Nirvana had a difficult start: tomatoes were thrown at them during their performances as their style was much too grunge for the time.

 During one drunken evening in 1991, a friend of Kurt Cobain wrote “Kurt Smells Like Teen Spirit” in marker pen on the wall of his bedroom.
 The singer then put this phrase to music, convinced that it described perfectly his rebel spirit.

 In reality, his friend was simply referring to the brand of deodorant, “Teen Spirit” which Kurt Cobain’s girlfriend was using at the time!

 This very Pop-sounding song influenced by The Pixies was one of the last written before Nirvana went off to California to record the album Nevermind.
 It was introduced by Cobain as follows: “We have several new songs for you and we also have Dave Grohl - he’s the best drummer in the world!”